wokwi/wokwi-docs/docs/parts/wokwi-74hc165.md

 ![74HC165](wokwi-74hc165.svg)

-Note: for output shift register (e.g. controlling multiple LEDs with just a few pins), please see the [wokwi-74hc595](wokwi-74hc595).
+Use the 74HC165 shift register to expand the number of _input_ pins on your microcontroller.
+For output shift register (e.g. controlling multiple LEDs with just a few pins), please see the [wokwi-74hc595](wokwi-74hc595).

 ## Pin names